Find out what hormone therapy is, when you might have it, and the possible side effects.

 Drug treatment to stop your ovaries working

-The most commonly used drug is goserelin (Zoladex).
-You have it as an injection once a month.
-It blocks a hormone produced in the pituitary gland that stimulates your ovaries to make and release oestrogen.
+The drug most commonly used is goserelin (Zoladex).
+Or you may have another drug called leuprorelin (Prostap).
+You have one of these as an injection once a month.
+They work by blocking a hormone produced in the pituitary gland that stimulates your ovaries to make and release oestrogen.

 When you stop taking the drug, your ovaries should start working again.
 But, if you are close to the age at which your menopause would naturally start, your periods might not start again.